mholling/las2poly/README.md

 > Apply line smoothing using the specified smoothing angle.

+**-c**, **--esri**

+> Produce output polygons using the ESRI convention instead of the OGC convention.
+> Exterior rings are clockwise and interior rings anticlockwise.
+> Rings will not intersect other rings, but may self-intersect at vertices.

 **-d**, **--discard** *class,...*

 > Choose a list of lidar point classes to discard.